AryanSinghh07/CiteCraft/README.md

-# 📚 Elevate Your Academic Publication Profile.
+# 📚 Elevate Your Academic Publication Profile

 A sophisticated web-based tool designed for faculty members and researchers to **manage**, **analyze**, and **showcase** their academic publication records.
 Featuring elegant visualizations and powerful summaries, this platform helps elevate your scholarly profile with ease and professionalism.